menghanhui/r3bl.blog/stuff-i-like/index.md

 * **[Atom](https://atom.io/)** - Atom is my favorite text editor.
 I use it for pretty much everything.
 It practically replaced my text editor, my IDE and my Office suite (in most of the cases).
 * **[LibreOffice](https://www.libreoffice.org/)** - LibreOffice is there when Atom can't get the job done.
 It's my favorite office pack and I really like using it.
 Plus, the design of LibreOffice is awesome once you switch your style to [sifr](http://www.webupd8.org/2014/01/libreoffice-42-released-with-new.html).
 * **[Todo.txt](http://todotxt.com/)** - I got tired of all of those complicated to use to-do services and apps.
 That's why I switched to Todo.txt to keep myself organized.
 I'm using [QTodoTxt](https://github.com/mNantern/QTodoTxt) as a client on my elementary OS.
 There's also an awesome Atom package called [language-todotxt](https://atom.io/packages/language-todotxt) that I use regularly.
 * **[Popcorn Time](http://popcorntime.io/)** - Everyone needs some relaxation, and that is when Popcorn Time steps in.
 A clean intuitive interface allows me to watch movies and TV shows any time I want to.
-Don't judge me, it's not my fault that there are no Netflix-like platforms available in my country.
+Don't judge me, it's not my fault that there are no Netflix-like platforms available in my country. **EDIT**: Now that Popcorn Time is gone, I'm using [Stremio](http://strem.io/), which is a nice alternative.
-* **[qBittorrent](http://www.qbittorrent.org/)** - Why the hell μTorrent has so many users when qBittorrent does the same job even better?
+* **[qBittorrent](http://www.qbittorrent.org/)** - Why the hell does μTorrent have so many users when qBittorrent does the same job even better?
 Plus it has no ads and it's bundled with a few extra features such as sequential download.
 Unfortunately, Popcorn Time doesn't do a good job with actually seeding torrents, so I'm using qBittorrent to seed the things that I like.
-* **[Pidgin](http://pidgin.im/)** - Pidgin is the reason why I'm no longer opening Facebook.
-Twitter is my go-to social network and I use Pidgin to chat with my Facebook friends without opening Facebook at all.
 * **[Terminator](http://gnometerminator.blogspot.com/p/introduction.html)** - When I'm doing something that requires from me to type commands inside of the terminal, Terminator is there to get the job done.
 * **[TrueCrypt](https://truecrypt.ch/)** - Although officially not supported anymore, I'm still using it on a regular basis.
 I just can't find any Windows and Linux compatible software to get the job done better than TrueCrypt.
-There's currently no TrueCrypt fork that I completely trust.
+There's currently no TrueCrypt fork that I completely trust (although I'm kind of starting to convince myself to switch to [VeraCrypt](http://veracrypt.codeplex.com/) completely).
 * **[Spotify for Linux](https://www.spotify.com/us/download/previews/)** - Although I don't live in a country that Spotify supports, their geolocation blocking can be easily circumvented by firing up some VPN and changing your IP to a country supported by Spotify.
 Then, login to your Spotify account and you'll enter the "Vacation Mode" that will allow you to use Spotify for 14 days no matter where you are.
 Just repeat the procedure every 14 days and you're good to go.

 ## Web Services Pack

-* **[GitHub](https://github.com/)** - I love every single feature GitHub offers, which is why [GitHub is my favorite company](http://r3bl.github.io/en/why-github-is-my-favorite-company/).
+* **[GitHub](https://github.com/)** - I love every single feature GitHub offers, which is why [GitHub is my favorite company](https://blog.r3bl.me/en/why-github-is-my-favorite-company/).
 * **[Twitter](https://twitter.com/)** - I use Twitter regularly.
 It replaced Facebook as my "default" social network.
 * **[DuckDuckGo](https://duckduckgo.com/)** - I tried DuckDuckGo once and now I can't get enough of it.
 I'm using it all of the time as my primary search engine, and I can't live without DuckDuckGo's [!bangs](https://duckduckgo.com/bang.html) any more.
-* **[Reddit](https://www.reddit.com/)** - Reddit is a place where I get my inspiration.
-There are some amazing subreddits out there for anyone.
-All you have to do is to find them.
-* **[MEGA](https://mega.co.nz/)** - Even though I have over 2 TB of space available in the concurrent services (one terrabyte on Mail.Ru Cloud and another one on OneDrive), the cloud service that I use regularly is MEGA, primarily because their Linux client works perfectly.
+* **[MEGA](https://mega.co.nz/)** - Even though I have over 2 TB of space available in the concurrent services (one terabyte on [Mail.Ru Cloud](https://cloud.mail.ru/) and another one on [OneDrive](https://onedrive.live.com/)), the cloud service that I use the most is MEGA, primarily because their Linux client works perfectly.
-* **[HackerNews](https://news.ycombinator.com/news)** - HackerNews is an excellent resource to keep up to date with the latest technology.
+* **[Hacker News](https://news.ycombinator.com/news)** - Hacker News is an excellent resource to keep up to date with the latest technology.
 I check it all of the time.
 * **[Kindle](https://read.amazon.com/)** - I have over 200 books in my Kindle library and I enjoy reading them using online version of the Kindle Reader.
 Funny thing is I never actually payed for any of the books in my Kindle library ([hint](https://www.reddit.com/r/freeebooks)).
-* **[CareerDean](http://careerdean.com/)** - I love visiting this site from time to time.
-It's a place where people who are employed in some of the biggest technology companies around answer questions.
 * **[alternativeTo](http://alternativeto.net/)** - If you ever get tired of using a certain software and you're looking for alternatives, AlternativeTo is a place to go.
 * **[Coursera](https://www.coursera.org/)** - I strongly believe that education should be free and everyone who has the desire to learn should be able to finish courses offered by some of the best collages in the world.
 If you need to learn something new, Coursera is the place to go.
 * **[edX](https://www.edx.org)** - edX is another service that allows you to participate in hundreds of courses for free.
 I love their cooperation with the open source community.
 They allow the creators of the course to publish their course under the [Creative Commons](https://creativecommons.org/) license and they have a great [Introduction to Linux](Never learned Linux?
 Want a refresh?
 Take this course free or get a verified certificate for $99 — Save 60% now!) course offered by the [Linux Foundation](http://www.linuxfoundation.org/).